 Sixth: Indiscriminate use of ethidium bromide.

-It seemed like ethidium bromide was everywhere in the molecular biology lab—from liters of gel staining buffer to agarose gels themselves to the tips of the gloves that people used to open doors and darkrooms.
+Before the advent of other gel-staining dyes, like Diamond™ Nucleic Acid Dye, it seemed like ethidium bromide was everywhere in the molecular biology lab—from liters of gel staining buffer to agarose gels themselves to the tips of the gloves that people used to open doors and darkrooms.
 A DNA intercalating agent, the ubiquitous EtBr binds and stains DNA.
 Anything that intercalates into the DNA molecule also has the potential to cause breaks in DNA—and problems down the road.

 Latest posts by Promega (see all)

 - Elevate Your Research: Exploring the Power of 8-Dye STR Chemistry with the Spectrum Compact CE System - October 25, 2023

 - No Horsin’ around with Halal Meat Authentication - July 10, 2023